2020- 20201 Mrs. Verna’s

 - Ear buds

 - Optional Items: colored pencils, markers, scissors, ruler

 - Donated Items: Tissue paper, Hand Sanitizer, Disinfectant Wipes, Colored Copy Paper

 Restroom Pass/Drink Pass:

-Students have a 4-minute passing period between each class and a 30-minute lunch period in order to use the restroom, get a drink and fill a water bottle.
-Students will not receive permission to use the restroom, get a drink or fill up a water bottle during instructional time or during the first and last 10 minutes of the class hour.
+Students have a 3-5 minutes passing period between each class and a 30-minute lunch period in order to use the restroom, get a drink and fill a water bottle.
+Students will not receive permission to use the restroom, get a drink or fill up a water bottle during instructional time unless approved by teacher.
 Students will be provided a Semester 1 and a Semester 2 “Restroom/Drink Pass” that will allow students to use the restroom or get a drink 5 time each semester.

 In order to communicate with parents and students, I will contact you directly with the use of Canvas, telephone, or email throughout the school year.
 The best way to contact me directly is via email through Canvas.
 Please be sure to add "student's name and class hour" in subject line.

 - When communicating via email or phone, please allow for 48 hours for a response.
 Your patience is appreciated.
 Each students’ individual educational needs are important to me, but keep in mind I have over 140 students and their families to communicate with and there is just one of me.